-Each gram of Lidocaine and Tetracaine Cream contains lidocaine 70 mg and tetracaine 70 mg in a 1:1 eutectic mixture and it also contains the following inactive ingredients: dibasic calcium phosphate, methylparaben, petrolatum, polyvinyl alcohol, propylparaben, purified water, and sorbitan monopalmitate.
+Each gram of Lidocaine and Tetracaine Cream contains lidocaine 70 mg and tetracaine 70 mg in a 1:1 eutectic mixture and it also contains the following inactive ingredients: anhydrous dibasic calcium phosphate, methylparaben, polyvinyl alcohol, propylparaben, purified water, sorbitan monopalmitate, and white petrolatum.

 Lidocaine and Tetracaine Cream - Clinical Pharmacology

 Lidocaine is an amide-type local anesthetic agent and tetracaine is an ester-type local anesthetic agent.
 Both lidocaine and tetracaine block sodium ion channels required for the initiation and conduction of neuronal impulses which, in certain instances, results in local anesthesia.
 When applied to intact skin, Lidocaine and Tetracaine Cream provides local dermal analgesia by the release of lidocaine and tetracaine from the peel into the skin.

 Duration of analgesia was evaluated using a pinprick test in 40 adult volunteers.
 The median duration of analgesia was 11 hours.
 There was no difference between the 30-minute and 60-minute Lidocaine and Tetracaine Cream application periods with respect to the mean for time to return of sensation.
 However, 55% of Lidocaine and Tetracaine Cream treated subjects still reported diminished sensation at the end of the 13-hour study period.